Career Placements

-By working with a CLP partner organisation, interns learn new skills from experienced staff, gain training in office and field working environments, and develop their conservation networks.
-Completion of the internship boosts intern marketability in the conservation workplace.
+By working with a CLP partner organisation, our Career Placement Mentees learn new skills from experienced staff, gain training in office and field working environments, and develop their conservation networks.
+Completion of the Career Placement boosts Mentees’ marketability in the conservation workplace.

-Internships are developed to specifically meet the learning needs and interests of individual applicants and their host organisations.
-Supervisors provide mentoring to orient interns to the organisation and help them achieve learning targets.
-Interns gain membership to the CLP Alumni Network with access to mentors, professional development opportunities and funding.
-Internship opportunities are developed by each of the partner organisations.
+Career placements are developed to specifically meet the learning needs and interests of individual applicants and their host organisations.
+Supervisors provide mentoring to orient Mentees to the organisation and help them achieve learning targets.
+Mentees gain membership to the CLP Alumni Network with access to mentors, professional development opportunities and funding.
+Career Placement opportunities are developed by each of the partner organisations.
 CLP does not solicit or accept applications from the general public.

 • early in their conservation career